MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/prevent-changes-to-security-settings-with-tamper-protection.md

 - Disabling cloud-delivered protection
 - Removing security intelligence updates
 - Disabling automatic actions on detected threats
-- Suppressing notifications in the Windows Security Center (WSC)
+- Suppressing notifications in the Windows Security app

 ### How it works